Skip to main content

 Important

-You can run Access Server on a Docker container with a self-hosted server, but not all cloud providers grant admin privileges on their services.
-On a self-hosted server, the --cap-add=NET_ADMIN gives the container the necessary admin privileges on network capabilities.
+You can run an Access Server on a Docker container with a self-hosted server, but not all cloud providers grant admin privileges to their services.
+On a self-hosted server, the Docker container requires specific privileges to interact with the network stack.
+To ensure proper functionality, use the following options:

-Refer to the section below for other limitations and known issues with running Access Server in a Docker container.
+Refer to the section below for other limitations and known issues when running Access Server in a Docker container.

 The first step is to add the Access Server image to your system.